Spoiler Alert (film): Plot

 During their thirteenth Christmas, Kit begins showing signs of ill health.
 In 2014, Kit is diagnosed with a rare form of stage-4 neuroendocrine cancer.
 Michael, still traumatized by his mother's death from cancer, moves Kit back in and supports him during his treatment.
 Kit's health worsens, and he is given six weeks left to live.
 Michael apologizes to Kit for his fear of being left for a more attractive man.
 Kit apologizes to Michael for having an affair with Sebastian.
 Kit proposes to Michael and they marry the next day.
-The two spend their last Christmas together, with Michael fantasizing himself and Kit growing old and lying under the Christmas tree together.
+The two spend their last Christmas together, with Michael imagining himself and Kit growing old and lying under the Christmas tree together.

 In 2015, Kit is taken to the hospital.
 As Kit nears death, Michael allows Sebastian to say goodbye to him.
 As Kit is dying, Michael fantasizes interviewing Kit as a departing actor whose character is being killed off a television show.
 Kit expresses gratitude for his "time on the show" and is looking forward to the future.
 Michael asks Kit what he should do, and Kit assures him that he will figure it out.
 Back in reality, Michael thanks Kit for giving him a family.
 After Kit's death, Michael remains in Bob and Marilyn's lives.
 As Michael prepares to leave New York for Los Angeles, he is nervous to start his new journey, but remembers how brave he was to begin his adventure with Kit.